-Two days earlier, when Prayuth declared martial law, the 60-year-old officer insisted he was only trying to restore stability and force all sides to talk.
-On Wednesday, he summoned rival factions and Cabinet officials who had no choice but to show up.
+When Prayuth declared martial law on Tuesday, the 60-year-old officer insisted he was only trying to restore stability and force all sides to talk.
+The next day, he summoned rival factions and Cabinet officials who had little choice but to show up.

 Could rival protest groups call off their demonstrations?
 Could an interim government be agreed upon?
 Should political reform (demanded by protesters) or new elections (demanded by the government) come first?
 Could the country hold a referendum on its fate?